c-o-s-m-e-t-i-c-s/Life-Expectancy-Machine-Model/README.md

-# **FINAL PROJECT APPLICATION**
+# **FINAL PYTHON PROJECT APPLICATION ON LIFE **

-A Python machine learning model that is trained using linear regression model based on UN Countries using Health Exp (% of GDP), Political Stability Index, Rural Pop %, DPT3 Vac %
+A Python machine learning model that is trained using linear regression model based on UN Countries using Health Exp (% of GDP), Political Stability Index, Rural Pop %, DPT3 Vac % as key indicators and life expectancy as the target variable.

-Created for my Programming for Data Science class as my Final Project
+Created for my Programming for Data Science class as my Final Project.

+Utilized and trained on 2000 - 2024 public datasets from WHO, World Bank, UNICEF.

 ## **Usage:**